 Ellen Osborne, who co-authored the report said: “We feel very privileged to be working with Ealing Council and our other Project Partners on such an important and unique project.
 The vision for this project is to better inform the Council’s future management and maintenance strategies, strengthen the business case to retain existing trees in the borough, and inform future planting strategy.
 We are ambitious for this project model to be scaled and replicated by other local authorities.”

 Key findings from the report are brought to life through a new micro site - https://www.ealingitree.online/.
 The micro site, designed and developed in collaboration with Arup, allows users to explore data on canopy cover, tree population resilience, air quality, tree cover in relation to wellbeing, and plans for future tree planting.

 Leader of Ealing Council, Julian Bell said: “Ealing Council has worked hard to demonstrate its commitment to our borough’s trees, a commitment we intend to keep over the coming years to safeguard this vital asset.

-To drum up public intrigue and interest in i-Tree, Trees for Cities will be tagging the trees along the approach to Ealing Broadway station with fun greetings and facts to inspire and inform the public.
-People are invited to visit them from 5th-11th March to learn what our city trees give back, and to take a photo with them to be with the chance of winning a prize.
-Those unable to visit the trees can still join in with the campaign by tweeting @treesforcities and sharing the hashtag #iValueTrees.
+To drum up public intrigue and interest in i-Tree, Trees for Cities tagged the trees along the approach to Ealing Broadway station with fun greetings and facts to inspire and inform the public.
+People were invited to visit them from 5th-11th March to learn what our city trees give back, and to take a photo with them to be with the chance of winning a prize #iValueTrees.